BET Awards

-The BET Awards are an American award show that was established in 2001 by the Black Entertainment Television network to celebrate Black entertainers and other minorities in music, film, sports and philanthropy.
+The BET Awards are an American award show that was established in 2001, by the Black Entertainment Television network to celebrate Black entertainers and other minorities in music, film, sports and philanthropy.
 The awards, which are presented annually, are broadcast live on BET.
-The annual presentation ceremony features performances by artists; some of the awards of more popular interest are presented in a televised ceremony.
+The annual presentation ceremony features performances by artists; some of the awards with a higher profile are presented in a televised ceremony.

 Trophy

-The Award Trophy, inspired by three words - aspire, ascend, achieve, was designed by artist/sculptor Carlos "Mare139" Rodriguez.
+The award trophy, inspired by three words (aspire, ascend, achieve), was designed by artist/sculptor Carlos "Mare139" Rodriguez.
 Outkast won the first award trophy during the first ceremony in 2001.
 In 2007, Society Awards, the New York firm who manufactures the award, enhanced the quality of the trophy design using plated steel and black crystal.